llvm/llvm-iwg/rfc_code_review/comment_summary.md

   * There are alternative interfaces that layer on top of GitHub Pull Requests that provide additional functionality.

+### Workflow Improvement Opportunities with GitHub

+* Can enforce developer policy / restrict pushes.
+   * With GitHub pull requests we can enforce parts of the developer policy with automated checks.
+* One point that was made in the comments is that it is hard to have reliable pre-commit testing with Phabricator, because Phabricator deals only with patches, so if the patch doesn't apply on the current main branch or some other known commit then you can't run CI on the patch.
+With GitHub pull requests everything is a branch, so you can always run CI against them even if the patch is a little bit out-of-date with main.

 ### GitHub Pull Request Recommended Action Items

 * Write a guide for how to create "Stacked Reviews".